 Why so Tough?

-Like other disorders along the autism spectrum, AS patients suffer from impairment in social interactions leading to difficulty learning how to make friends with Aspergers.
+Like other disorders along the autism spectrum, people with AS suffer from impairment in social interactions leading to difficulty learning how to make friends with Aspergers.
 Even the most high-functioning children and adults experience social difficulties like the ones in the following list.

 - Makes poor eye contact